-From mid December to mid January, anomalous ridging (and above-average temperatures) were evident over the central/eastern U.S., while the pattern in the western U.S. reversed from anomalous troughing (and below-average temperatures) in late December - early January to above-average temperatures since early January.
+From mid December to mid January, anomalous ridging (and above-average temperatures) were evident over the central/eastern U.S.

+Since mid January, the pattern has changed with anomalous troughing (and below-average temperatures) apparent over the eastern U.S., while anomalous ridging (and above-average temperatures) evident over the western U.S.